Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 **Extra Attack**: You can make an extra attack as a part of the attack action.

 _Regeneration: At the start of your turn, your regain hit points equal to your regeneration stacks, and reduce the amount of stacks by one.
-The maximum amount of regeneration stacks you can have, equals to three times your proficiency bonus._
+The maximum amount of regeneration stacks you can have, equals to two plus your proficiency bonus._

 ---